 Commonwealth of Massachusetts v.
 John Monteiro

-John Monterio - Twenty year old John Monterio was charged with first degree murder involving a shooting that occurred after school on the MBTA.
-The Commonwealth alleged that Mr. Monterio attempted to rob and then shot the victim on a crowded MBTA train.
-Attorney Scapicchio presented evidence that the victim was armed with a ten inch machete and that the Boston Police allowed the victim's friends to take the machete from the scene absent any documentation that the victim was armed.
-On May 6, 2005, the jury found Mr. Monterio not guilty of first degree murder and not guilty of assault with intent to murder.
+20-year-old John Monterio was charged with first-degree murder involving a shooting that occurred after school on the MBTA.
+The Commonwealth alleged that Mr. Monterio attempted to rob and then shoot the victim on a crowded MBTA train.
+Attorney Scapicchio presented evidence that the victim was armed with a ten-inch machete and that the Boston Police allowed the victim's friends to take the machete from the scene absent any documentation that the victim was armed.
+On May 6, 2005, the jury found Mr. Monterio not-guilty of first-degree murder and not-guilty of assault with intent to murder.

 Commonwealth of Massachusetts v.
 James Bush

 The Commonwealth charged James Bush with first-degree murder claiming that Mr. Bush shot through a door of a home in Dorchester while attempting to rob its occupants, and killed a three-year-old child.
 The lead detective, Daniel Keeler claimed that he spoke to the parents of the victim the night of the murder together with his partner, Dennis Harris, and that the parents described the shooter.
 Attorney Scapicchio developed evidence that Daniel Keeler's report and testimony could not be true because his partner Dennis Harris was not working on the night of the murder.
 In addition, both of the parents of the victim claimed that they did not provide the description of the shooter Detective Keeler claimed they had provided.
 On November 9, 2004, the jury found Mr. Bush not-guilty of first degree murder and not-guilty of armed home invasion.